Firefly-Services/firefly-services-sdk-js/README.md

 ```

 ## Build & Run
-- Run the command `node index.js`
+- Run the command `node index.js`.
-- Go to your respective output storage location and notice that the original image has been edited by removing it's background from Photoshop
+- Go to your respective output storage location and notice that the original image has been edited by removing it's background from Photoshop.
-- Lightroom added auto tone to the original image
+- Lightroom added auto tone to the original image.

 ## Samples
 [Sample Projects](./examples/) for reference.